Pbotsaris/bc/README.md

 Note that there is a `tree` struct which are currently not being used.
 When I first kicked off the project I though I'd need one but I will probably not need it as the parser will already output a tree or an AST.

 `main.c` has printf to test the parsing as well as some commented code with the old tree I had.
 Please ignore those.

+--

+Another note: You will notice that in the parser module the function `multiplicative_expression` that is evaluating mutiplcation and division is called within the `additive_expression`.
+This is to ensure that multiplication and division always take precedence.